corbado/passkeys-amazon-cognito/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We provide a docker file for quick start.
-Note that you need to enter Amazon Cognito and Corbado environment variables to get things working:
+Note that you need to enter Amazon Cognito and Corbado environment variables to get things working.
+Besides you may also need to copy the AWS CLI scredentials from `.aws/credentials` (see `dokcer-compose.yml`):

 ```
 COGNITO_REGION=
 COGNITO_USER_POOL_ID=
 COGNITO_CLIENT_ID=
 COGNITO_CLIENT_SECRET=
+COGNITO_JWKS=

 CORBADO_PROJECT_ID=
 CORBADO_API_SECRET=